Mingela/governance/tac/project-updates/2024/2024-Q4-Hyperledger-Iroha.md

 Since the last update, the composition of the Iroha 2 maintainers has changed significantly.
 For the most up-to-date information, please refer to the [Maintainers list](https://github.com/hyperledger-iroha/iroha/blob/main/MAINTAINERS.md).

-Iroha Team had acquired 2 new members: Dmitri Murzin has joined the Iroha 2 team as a Rust developer, while Mykhailo Lohachov, who initially contributed to the project as a community contributor, has now joined the team as an intern.
-In addition, Alexandra Zorina (Tech.
-Writer) joined the team.
+Iroha Team acquired 3 new members.
+Dmitri Murzin has joined the team as a Rust developer, while Mykhailo Lohachov, who initially contributed to the project as a community contributor, has now joined the team as a Rust development intern.
+In addition, Alexandra Zorina, a Technical Writer, joined the team.
-Also, Nurzhan (Community manager has left), along with Roman Shanin (snr Rust Developer)
+Also, Nurzhan, a Community manager, along with Roman, a Rust Developer, have left the team.

 # Contributor Diversity